-Applicants are strongly encouraged to contact ARENA at industrialtransformation@arena.gov.au to discuss the appropriate Program for its proposal prior to the submission of an EOI.
-ARENA can assist Applicants in navigating between the respective programs.
+Applicants are strongly encouraged to contact ARENA at industrial transformation@arena.gov.au to discuss the appropriate program for its proposal prior to the submission of an EOI.

-WHAT ARE THE OBJECTIVES OF THE ITS PROGRAM?
+WHAT ARE THE OBJECTIVES OF THE NIT PROGRAM?

-The Program objectives are to:
+The Program Objectives are to:

-- a. support industrial Facilities in Regional Australia to reduce emissions in line with Australia's 2030 emissions reduction goals and transition to net zero by 2050; - b. improve technology readiness and commercial readiness of Renewable Energy Technologies, Energy Efficiency Technologies and Electrification Technologies that will result in a significant reduction in Scope 1 and/or Scope 2 emissions or improve the energy efficiency of an industrial process or processes; - c. encourage technology demonstration, collaboration and knowledge sharing across industry and/or regions; and - d. support upskilling of existing industrial workforce in new decarbonisation activities.
+- a. support Industrial Facilities to reduce emissions in line with Australia's 2030 emissions reduction goals and transition to net zero by 2050; - b. improve technology readiness and commercial readiness of Renewable Energy Technologies, Energy Efficiency Technologies and Electrification Technologies that will result in a significant reduction in Scope 1 and/or Scope 2 emissions and / or improve the energy efficiency of an industrial process or processes; - encourage technology demonstration, collaboration and knowledge sharing across industry and/or regions; and - d. support upskilling of industrial workforce in new decarbonisation activities